 Introducing Kids to Nature

 In the spring of 2005, Sara (Grover) Holger read a book that changed her life forever.
-Richard Louv’s "Last Child in the Woods; Saving Our Children from Nature-Deficit Disorder” inspired the mother and lifelong educator, helping her to realize that children must experience nature on a regular basis for healthy physical, mental, and spiritual development.
+Richard Louv’s "Last Child in the Woods; Saving Our Children from Nature-Deficit Disorder” inspired the mother and environmental educator to realize children must experience nature regularly for healthy physical, mental, and spiritual development.
 So, in 2005 she started Project Get Outdoors, a non-profit organization working with community action groups to implement accessible after-school programs and activities for children to experience nature and outdoor recreation.

 Learn more about the Need for Project GO by watching the short video below.
-Click on our Logic Model to see how we envision change.
+Check out our Logic Model to see how we envision change.